Teams: Group Users into Teams

 Set a code name for integration purposes.
 If you do not set a code name, PRA creates one automatically.

 Add comments to help identify the purpose of this object.

 Note any group policies which assign members to this team.
 Click the link to go to the Group Policies page to verify or assign policy members.

 Search for users to add to this team.
 You can set each member's role as a Team Member, Team Lead, or Team Manager.
 These roles play a significant part in the Dashboard feature of the access console.

 In the table below, view existing team members.
-You can filter the view by entering a string in the Filter Members text box.
-You can also edit a member's settings or delete a member from the team.
+You can filter the view by entering a user's name in the filter box.
+You can also edit a member's role or delete a member from the team.

 To add a group of users to a team, go to Users & Security > Group Policies and assign that group to one or more teams in a given role.

 You can click the group policy link to modify the policy as a whole.
 Any changes made to the group policy apply to all members of that group policy.

 You can also add the individual to the team, overriding their settings as defined elsewhere.

 Within a team, a user can administrate only others with roles lower than their own.
 Note, however, that roles apply strictly on a team-by-team basis, so a user may be able to administrate another user in one team but not be able to administer that same user in another team.